Laura-lc/project/README.md

 “True” or “False” for each commit of the project.
 “True” means the commit is identified as risky, while “False” means the commit is non-risky.
 We calculated this metric as follows:

-	(number of risky commits) / (#total_commit)
+	(#risky_commits) / (#total_commit)

-The calculation was done by using the script code_percentageOfRiskyCommits.ipynb
+The calculation was done by using script code_percentageOfRiskyCommits.ipynb

 ## **3.4  Distribution of Modified Code**

 CG refers to this metric as entropy.
 In the CG CSV file, there is a ‘entropy’ column which holds an entropy value for each commit of the project.
-We calculated the mean value for each project as follows:
+We calculated the mean entropy for each project as follows:

 	SUM(entropy) / (#total_commit)

-The calculation was done by using the script code_entropy.ipynb
+The calculation was done by using script code_entropy.ipynb